Festivals of Darjeeling and Sikkim

 It would help if you visited Darjeeling and Sikkim to witness the riot of the kaleidoscope of colours.
 Sikkim and Darjeeling are tucked away in the North-Eastern corridor of India in the shadows of the Himalayas.
 Sikkim is the second smallest state in India, while Darjeeling is part of West Bengal.
 The festivals here match in grandeur with all of India.

-An array of festivals is celebrated throughout the year with rich, diverse cultures and traditions.
-You must plan a trip to experience the celestial and colourful festivals first hand.
+An array of festivals is celebrated annually with rich, diverse cultures and traditions.
+However, you must plan a trip first to experience the celestial and colourful festivals.
 Here are some of the most celebrated festivals.

 1. Saga Dawa: